GKO95/GKO95.github.io/_articles/programming/PRGMING_Python.md

 Where's my "Cat in the Hat" book?
 ```

-Create a string with three sets of quotes (either single or double) becomes docstring, which newlines that are created by pressing Enter button are automatically escaped without newline `\n` manually.
+Create a string with three sets of quotes (either single or double) becomes docstring; docstring can create a newlines just by pressing Enter/Return button.
+Otherwise, developer need to insert `\n` code manually.

 ```python
 # PRINTING AND WRITING STRING IN MULTIPLE LINES.